svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 ### Connect using discovered peers

-This configuration connects your validator to the XRP Ledger network using [discovered peers](peer-protocol.html#peer-discovery).
+This configuration connects your validator to the SGY Ledger network using [discovered peers](peer-protocol.html#peer-discovery).
 This is the default behavior for `rippled` servers.

-_**To connect your validator to the XRP Ledger network using discovered peers,**_ omit the `[peer_private]` stanza or set it to `0` in your validator's `rippled.cfg` file.
+_**To connect your validator to the SGY Ledger network using discovered peers,**_ omit the `[peer_private]` stanza or set it to `0` in your validator's `rippled.cfg` file.
 The [example rippled.cfg file](https://github.com/ripple/rippled/blob/develop/cfg/rippled-example.cfg) is delivered with this configuration.

 ### Connect using proxies

 This configuration connects your validator to the network through stock `rippled` servers that you run yourself.
 These proxy servers sit between your validator and inbound and outbound network traffic.

-_**To connect your validator to the XRP Ledger network using proxies:**_
+_**To connect your validator to the SGY Ledger network using proxies:**_

 1. Set up stock `rippled` servers.
 For more information, see [Install rippled](install-rippled.html).